 Redcliffe Peninsula - Northern suburbs of Brisbane

-The Redcliffe Peninsula finally has the transport link that it’s been promised for decades.
-The opening of the $1.2 billion Moreton Bay Rail Link – providing a rail connection from Kippa-Ring to Petrie and onward to the Brisbane CBD - is a game-changer for real estate on the Peninsula.
+Development applications have ramped up since the opening of the $1.2 billion Moreton Bay Rail Link – providing a rail connection from Kippa-Ring to Petrie and onward to the Brisbane CBD.

 The market is responding, with some suburbs delivering solid price growth in the past couple of years.